Niklas-Mezynski/fontys-sofa-project-pharox-ghg-emissions-calculation/Documentation/Use_Cases/use_cases_3_7_11.md

 </td>
 <td>

-1. The user makes a request to manage the emission calculations.
+1. The user requests to manage a certain previously stored emission calculation.
-2. The software returns the emission calculations to the user.
-(See UC 10)
+2. The system returns the previously stored emission calculation.
-3. The user reviews the emission calculations.
+3. The user edits the metadata of the emission calculation.
-4. The user may choose to edit or delete the emission calculations.
+4. The user saves the changes.
-5. The user may choose to save the edited emission calculations.
+5. The system updates the previously stored emission calculation.
-6. The user may choose to delete the emission calculations.
-7. The software processes the request and returns the results to the user.

 </td>
 </tr>